sabaNaveed/Review-Book-Android-Application/Readme.md

-ReviewYourBook Application is kind of a library with interactive interface, for a user to keep tracks of books a person has bought or read, and write reviews about them.
+ReviewYourBook Application is kind of a library with interactive interface, for a user to keep track of books a person has bought or read, and write reviews about them.

 user can
 1. add (book details and reviews)